pirocorp/IT-Business-Analysis/04. Requirements Analysis and Specification/README.md

 **Fit Criteria:**

-The recorded treated roads shall agree with the driver’s road treatment logs and shall up to date within 30 minutes of the completion of the road’s treatment.
+The recorded treated roads shall agree with the driver’s road treatment logs and shall be up to date within 30 minutes of the completion of the road’s treatment.

+### Requirements Attributes

+- Unique Identifier
+- Acceptance Criteria
+- Author
+- Complexity
+- Ownership
+- Performance
+- Urgency
+- Business Value
+- Status
+- Type
+- Priority
+- Source

+## Prioritisation of Requirements

+**Requirement Prioritization** **identifies and ranks the importance** of different requirements to **achieve the project goals and objectives**.

+Generally, there are too **many functions and features** to implement within the **project schedule and budget**. **Requirement Prioritization** helps to ensure that **resources and efforts** are focused on the **most critical requirements to achieve maximum value**.